9-Day Foundation Woodworking Course

 The cost of the course is £1350.00 GBP which includes materials.
 However, food and accommodation are not included.

-Our next class will take place between 25th July and 3rd August 2017 in our workshop located at Sylva Foundation, Long Wittenham, Oxfordshire.
+Our next class will take place between 25th July and 3rd August 2017 (Sunday, 30th July, is a rest day) in our workshop located at Sylva Foundation, Long Wittenham, Oxfordshire.

 This class is now full.
 Please have a look at our other classes.

 The class will start at 9.00 and finish at 17.00.

 During this intensive Woodworking course, taught by Paul Sellers, you will cover a range of topics, working towards producing 3 pieces of work you can take home.

 - Using the saw